2. Data Summaries & Descriptions

 range(normal_data)[2] - range(normal_data)[1]

-A more forgiving approach (forgiving of the extremes, often called ‘robust’) is to divide the distribution of ordered data into quarters and finding the points below which 25% (0.25, the first quartile; Q1), 50% (0.50, the median; Q2) and 75% (0.75, the third quartile; Q3) of the data are distributed.
+A more forgiving approach (forgiving of the extremes, often called ‘robust’) is to divide the distribution of ordered data into quarters, finding the points below which 25% (0.25 and the first quartile; Q1), 50% (0.50, the median; Q2), 75% (0.75 and the third quartile; Q3) of the data are distributed.
 These are called quartiles (for ‘quarter;’ not to be confused with quantile, which is a more general concept that divides the distribution into any arbitrary proportion from 0 to 1).

 The interquartile range (IQR) is a measure of statistical dispersion that provides information about the spread of the middle 50% of a dataset.
 It is calculated by subtracting the first quartile (25th percentile) from the third quartile (75th percentile).